genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     MESSAGE_TYPE = EVENT_SELF_SERVICE_PASSWORD_RESET
     DETAILS.USER_NAME = JohnWolf

-It is also possible to provide a RETURN_URL field as part of the details block if the URL used by the backend configuration is not suitable.
+It is also possible to provide a RETURN_URL field as part of the details block if the URL used by the back-end configuration is not suitable.

 Once this event has been triggered, the password reset link will be sent through the appropriate channels (e.g. e-mail) and the password reset action can be triggered.